Frequently Asked Questions

 The decision to pursue professional counseling often surfaces a number of questions regarding the actual process.
 Our website is designed to give you an idea of who we are and what we do, thereby answering some of your initial questions.
 In the first appointment, your counselor will discuss with you your reasons for seeking therapy, ask questions about your personal history and background, and discuss what results you hope to achieve.
 In subsequent sessions, it is our goal to assist you in working through your presenting problem, as well as explore the root causes of your struggles.

-Please refer to our Fees link under the Appointments category for specific information regarding fees and payment.
-The cost is the same per session for individuals, couples or families.
-Payment is expected at the time of services, unless prior arrangements have been made.
+Please refer to our Fees link here for specific information regarding fees and payment.
+The cost is the same per session for individuals, couples, or families.
+Payment is expected at the time of services unless prior arrangements have been made.

 We do not accept Medicaid, Medicare or ARKids.

 Among our staff, we have counselors who are experienced working with every age group, for just about any issue.
 If you are calling to meet with a specific counselor, we will schedule you accordingly.
 If you are uncertain which counselor would best serve your needs, it may be helpful to review the bios on our Staff link.
 Feel free to call our office and ask any questions you may have that would help us assist you in finding the “right fit” for your needs.

 That will always depend on the particular person/couple and the particular circumstances.
 Generally, the average length of time in counseling is 6-12 sessions.
 The frequency of sessions will depend upon a number of factors—individual needs, client and counselor’s availability, and finances.

 Sessions are 50-55 minutes in length unless previously scheduled otherwise.